$8M more in CARES Act funds allocated for South Texas region, but entities must apply

 Nevertheless, Gonzalez anticipates receipt of the $1.45 million for Brownsville could take three or four months and come well after the Nov.
 3 election.

 Cornyn is in a heated battle with opponent Democratic war veteran M.J.
-Hegar to maintain the seat he has held for four terms since 2002.
+Hegar to maintain the seat he has held since 2002.

 Gonzalez said in order to receive supplemental CDBG funds, municipalities must show how they intend to use the money, indicate a need and show proof of funds spent in the past.